About Rebecca

 Two decades inside the conversations shaping what comes next.

-Speaker, Advisor, Podcast Host & Co-founder of Humanity Schools
+Speaker, Advisor, Podcast Host & Co-Founder of Humanity Schools

 What Rebecca is thinking about now